-- Bremerhaven
+- · Bremerhaven;

-- Wilhelmshaven
+- Wilhelmshaven;

-- Hamburg
+- Hamburg;

-- Rostock
+- · Rostock.

 The connecting points between both corridors are Prague and Kolin.
-On the overlapping sections the C-OSS of RFC North Sea - Baltic is responsible for uploading and allocating RC.
-The capacity offer of both corridors is harmonized at the connecting points.
-To provide a single point of contact applicants can contact C-OSS of both RFCs for further information and support.
+On the overlapping sections the C-OSS of Corridor North Sea - Baltic is responsible for uploading and allocating Reserve Capacity.
+To provide a single point of contact applicants can contact C-OSS of both corridors for further information and support.